Chasing the Scream: Critical response

 Hugo Rifkind wrote in his review for The Times that it is "tempting, albeit petty, to read Chasing the Scream less as a book and more as an act of rehabilitation".
 Rifkind ultimately called it "thoughtful, thorough and questing, and full of fresh and genuine reportage about aspects of the drug economy".

 Kirkus Reviews praised the book, calling Hari "a sharp judge of character" and that the book is "a compassionate and humane argument to overturn draconian drug policies".

+In 2018 Joe Muggs writing for The Quietus Muggs characterizes Chasing The Scream's claims about addiction as shallow and pseudoscientific.
+Muggs also criticized Hari's use of celebrity blurbs to rehabilitate his image.

 Expert response

 David Nutt, an English psychiatrist and neuropsychopharmacologist specialising in drug research, wrote a positive review of Chasing the Scream for The Evening Standard.
 He praised Hari's research into the early events of anti-drug laws, some of which, Nutt noted, he himself had forgotten ever occurred.
 He called the personal stories of those affected the most "horrific", writing "The lack of evidence of the war having worked, alongside massive evidence of failure, are detailed with a frightening clarity".
 Nutt, the former chief scientific advisor on drugs to the British government, concluded, "Read it and demand our politicians take note!"

 Seth Mnookin, professor of science writing at MIT, wrote in his New York Times review that Hari is "in over his head" when writing about the current science of addiction: "[H]is misunderstanding of some of the basic principles of scientific research — that anecdotes are not data; that a conclusion is not a fact — transforms what had been an affecting jeremiad into a partisan polemic".
 Mnookin also characterises Hari's historical account of the early prohibition of drugs as "forced".
 In contrast, Mnookin's assessment of Hari's discussions of current events is generally quite positive.